Disaster Loan Program

 How does she do it?

 Earning a degree in electrical engineering was only the beginning for the Letcher County native.
-She acquired extensive experience in the energy sector and has led Jackson Energy Cooperative as its president and CEO since January 2013.
+She has acquired extensive experience in the energy sector and has served as the president and CEO of Jackson Energy Cooperative since January 2013.
 Previous positions at Jackson Energy include chief operations officer and vice president of engineering and operations.
 In addition, she has held management positions at another Kentucky cooperative and has 10 years of technical engineering experience with Kentucky Utilities.
 Wright has more than 34 years of experience in the electric utility industry.

 “One thing I enjoy in my role as President & CEO of Jackson Energy is the work culture,” she said.
 “We have dedicated and talented employees who care about serving our members, which makes my role enjoyable.”